Master's and Ph.D Workshops

 - Cloe Le Gall-Scoville, Ph.D.

 Have a quick question or two about applying to grad school?
-We are now offering drop-in hours from 9-11 am on Tuesdays and Fridays.
+We are now offering drop-in hours from 10-12 on Mondays (except July 29 and August 5).
 Sign in at South Hall 117.
 Consultations are limited to 15 minutes; for statement of purpose review or longer questions, please make an appointment.

 - What is graduate school?